Why are Stones, Pebbles, Grit and Gravel used in an a Switchyard?

 The following table shows the resistivity of different materials such as stones and sand etc.

-Following are other related reasons to use stones instead of other materials.
+Following are the specific reasons and factors to use stones instead of other materials.

 - There is a BIG NO to the grass as they and other weeds and tiny plants grow which makes troubles in case of rain and humidity.
 In addition, the dry grass may catch fire and there are chances of short circuits during the operation.

-- Gravel yard prevents the formation of puddles and accumulation of water in the switchyard which is not a good sign in case of high voltage equipment.
+- Gravel yards prevent the formation of puddles and accumulation of water in the switchyard which is not a good sign in case of high voltage equipment.

 - Pebbles and stones are more shock resistant as compared to grass and sand therefore, it will reduce the vibration in the transformer (caused by Magnetostriction in core) and special cases like earthquakes etc.

-- Stone and gravels increase the resistance of soil which leads to reduce the limit of touch and step potential.
-This way, it reduces the risk of electric shock hazard during general maintenance and operational works.
+- Stone and gravel increase the resistance of soil which leads to reducing the limit of touch and step potential.
+It also prevents the growth of small plants and weeds (which cause to reduce the touch and step potential) inside the substation This way, it reduces the risk of electric shock hazard during general maintenance and operational works.

 - Stone in the switchyard improves the overall working conditions and smooth operation of an electric substation and protection against electric shock in existing of proper grounding systems.